Search all sites near me now

 National environmental reporting on air quality

-The Ministry for the Environment and Statistics New Zealand provide a national picture of the environment in regular reports produced under the Environmental Reporting Act 2015.
-The Our air 2021: final release report was published on 10 December 2021.
+The Ministry for the Environment and Stats NZ provide a national picture of the environment in regular reports produced under the Environmental Reporting Act 2015.
+Our air 2021 was published on 10 December 2021.

-The HAPINZ 3.0 report was released by Ministry for the Environment, Ministry of Health, Ministry of Transport, and Waka Kotahi (NZ Transport Agency) on 6 July 2022.
-HAPINZ 3.0 represents the latest update of this report series and assesses the air pollution health effects experienced by New Zealanders for 2016.
+The HAPINZ 3.0 report was released by Ministry for the Environment, Ministry of Health, Ministry of Transport, and NZ Transport Agency Waka Kotahi on 6 July 2022.
+HAPINZ 3.0 is the latest update of this report series and assesses the air pollution health impacts experienced by New Zealanders for 2016.

-In a significant finding, of the more than 3,300 deaths associated with anthropogenic air pollution, more than 60% were associated with nitrogen dioxide (NO2) pollution –largely from motor vehicles – while the other 40% were associated with fine particulate (PM2.5) pollution – largely from home wood burning.
+A significant finding was that of the more than 3,300 deaths associated with anthropogenic air pollution, more than 60% were associated with nitrogen dioxide (NO2) pollution – largely from motor vehicles, while the other 40% were associated with fine particulate (PM2.5) pollution – largely from home wood burning.
 The report acknowledged the overall improvements in particulate matter concentrations and the increase in regional and unitary council monitoring of PM since the previous HAPINZ 2.0 report.

 What can I do?